Six Traits of Writing

 Engage in trait-based writing conferences

-In order to label each compliment and comment with its broader trait “umbrella,” you will need more than a poster on the wall.
-That’s why many teachers rely on the Six-Traits Cheat Sheet during their writers’ conferences.
+In order to label each compliment and comment with its broader trait “umbrella,” use the Six-Traits Cheat Sheet during writers’ conferences.
 While students share their writing, you’ll be able to quickly glance at your cheat sheet to anchor your feedback with Six-Trait connections.

 How do you assess student writing with the 6 traits?